As a writer myself, I have been asked many times what is the best writing apps for writers and what’s the writing app I am using.

 For free you can get the word processor, which as a writer that’s all you need.
 So it will get the things done for you without spending a penny.

 All popular formats found in Microsoft Office programs, such as DOCX, XLSX, and PPTX, are fully supported in LibreOffice.

 Another great alternative to MS Word is Google Doc, plus it is also free.

-If you are a writer you will be amazed by the features it has ranging to cross-device sync to working offline and many other features it offers you just for free.
+If you are a writer you will be amazed by the features it has ranging to cross-device sync to working offline and many other features it offers you all for free.

-You can even collaborate and works with other people as well.
+You can even collaborate and work with other people as well.

 The fun part which I love the most is that you can share a link with anyone you want, and they can watch the words appear in the document as you type them.

 If you’re a writer, this is a fun way to give readers a glimpse into the composition.